Association for Financial Markets in Europe

 9 May 2018

-Their ask — AFME requests flexible 'without undue delay' language instead of same-day transmission requirements, and opposes extremely tight deadlines for information transfer.
+Message — AFME requests flexible 'without undue delay' language instead of same-day transmission requirements, and opposes extremely tight deadlines for information transfer.
 They seek alignment with existing market standards and opt-out provisions for shareholders not wishing to receive notifications.123

-How it helps them — This would reduce operational complexity and allow time for manual processing requirements.45
+Why — This would reduce operational complexity and allow time for manual processing requirements.45

-Who loses — Shareholders lose faster notification of corporate events and voting opportunities.6
+Impact — Shareholders lose faster notification of corporate events and voting opportunities.6

 Meeting with Andrea Beltramello (Cabinet of Vice-President Valdis Dombrovskis)